hryarih32/MediaCatalogBot/README.md

 ## Building a Standalone Executable (Windows Optional)

 Refer to `SETUP_INSTRUCTIONS.md` ("Optional: Creating a Standalone Executable") for using `build_tools/build_application.bat`.

+## ❤️ Support the Project

+If you find this Media Catalog Telegram Bot useful and appreciate the work, please consider showing your support!
+Every contribution helps in maintaining and improving the bot.

+### Sponsor with Cryptocurrency

+You can support the project by sending cryptocurrency to the following addresses. **Please double-check the address and ensure you are sending on the correct network before confirming any transaction.**

+*   **Bitcoin (BTC - SegWit):**
+    *(Please send only Bitcoin (BTC) to this address.
+Ensure your wallet supports sending to SegWit (bech32/bc1...) addresses.)*
+    ```
+    bc1q6gxjcw9krnm5zyx8xxxx93aq7q965ygxnpefy3
+    ```

+*   **Ethereum (ETH) & USDT (ERC-20 Token on Ethereum Network):**
+    *(This single address accepts both native Ethereum (ETH) and USDT tokens that are on the Ethereum ERC-20 network.)*
+    ```
+    0x419df8dc3d710af15998d1b307140952ef147095
+    ```

+### Other Ways to Support
+*   Consider **starring the project** on [GitHub](https://github.com/hryarih32/MediaCatalogBot)! ⭐
+*   Spread the word about the bot if you find it helpful.

+Thank you for your support!

 ## License